Asymmetrical Federalism, Confederation

 Lang explains federalism by saying: "Its aim is diversity within unity and pointing out that federalism's transcendent or universal character penetrates, but does not absorb.
 The interaction of each federated part creates an organic unity that avoids a chaos of the dynamic parts.
 There is an interdependence between the particular and the universal.
 A federal polity is not an aggregate of its component members, it is not the sum of its local and general governments, it is a synthesis which is greater than, and different from the congregation of its parts.
-Federalism is a means for establishing order without sacrificing freedom among states that refuse to be amalgamated but realize that they must be united.
-Federalism, however, is more than political mechanics, it is also a symbol of union.
-Where there is federalism, political bodies have decided to accomplish some purpose in common, to some degree, under a rule of law.
 Since the federal structure must rest upon consent as well as a collective purpose, it cannot be imperially imposed.
 Federalism is simultaneously a political technique and a social synthesis; if is a method, an ideal, a mechanism and a symbol."

 The knowledge of the federal theory can be helpful, and the lack of its proper understanding was sometimes the major stumbling block on the road towards the East Central European aspirations for a federal union.
 But even more important is to understand what are the basic preconditions which are necessary to such plans.
 These preconditions can be the only foundations on which a federation can be built, and in our case, without these foundations all attempts of unity in this troubled and explosive area, which is so richly endowed by nature's gifts, have little or no chance of success.